SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/tools/metecho.md

 # Metéchō

-[Metéchō](https://metecho.herokuapp.com/projects) is a Salesforce.org, Open Source Commons, Web-based tool that makes it easier for you to view, test, and contribute to Salesforce Projects that live in the Salesforce platform without learning [GitHub](https://lab.github.com/) or [Salesforce Command Line](https://developer.salesforce.com/tools/sfdxcli).
+[Metéchō](https://metecho.herokuapp.com/projects) is a Salesforce.org, Open Source Commons, Web-based tool that makes it easier for you to view, test, and contribute to Salesforce Projects created for the Salesforce platform without requiring knowledge  of [GitHub](https://lab.github.com/) or [Salesforce Command Line](https://developer.salesforce.com/tools/sfdxcli).

 Pronunciation: “Met” rhymes with “bet.”
 “Echo” as in the reflection of sound waves.